satrialoka/bayes-resources/README.md

 [A Tutorial on Bayesian OptimizationPeter - I. Frazier](https://arxiv.org/pdf/1807.02811.pdf)

+[Taking the Human Out of the Loop:A Review of Bayesian Optimization](https://www.cs.ox.ac.uk/people/nando.defreitas/publications/BayesOptLoop.pdf) - more comprehensive than above

 ## Online Courses

 [Bayesian Method for Machine Learning - National Research University Higher School of Economics](https://www.coursera.org/learn/bayesian-methods-in-machine-learning) (Comprehensive, compact and intuitive course on bayesian method for machine learning, this is good start for getting basic intuition on bayesian methods)